 At the start of summer, college students often pick up temp jobs to earn extra money.
 Lifeguard, camp counselor, food server, and retail worker are some of the go-to summer jobs for college students on break.
 While these are tried and true ways to put extra money in your pocket over the summer months, these jobs can’t always be carried on into the new school year as you head back to campus.

 As a college student, you’ve got a lot of writing assignments to tackle.
-While those assignments are key to passing classes, they’re not going to help boost your bank account.
+While those assignments are crucial to passing classes, they’re not going to help boost your bank account.
 But, you can use those same writing skills developed as a student to earn a nice chunk of change each month as a freelance writer.

 As a freelance writer, you can work as much (or as little) as you’d like.
 In the summertime, you can take on a lot more projects and taper down your workload during the school year.